-We have a duty to prepare our children for life in modern Britain and to keep them safe.
-We encourage our young people to take part in Academy life whether that is through Sports Day, Student Voice, Anti-Bullying programme or Humanutopia; a workshop which runs inspirational courses targeting hope, confidence, happiness, relationships and employability.
-Our young people have a chance to be part of a deomocracy and to celebrate diversity of the many cultures that exist.
+We aim to teach our students to develop and demonstrate skills and attitudes, which allow them to participate fully and contribute positively to life in modern Britain.
+We encourage our young people to take part in Academy life whether that is sports and extra-curricular activities, anti-bullying programme and peer mentoring or student leadership.
 The curriculum, both academic and pastoral, taught at Oasis Academy Isle of Sheppey provide our young people an opportunity to consider other views in a safe and respectful environment.

-Our students are encouraged to know, understand and exercise their rights and personal freedoms and are taught how to exercise these safely, such as in our e-safety and PHSE lessons.
+Students are encouraged to know, understand and exercise their rights and personal freedom and are advised how to exercise these safely, for example through our E:Safety teaching, PSHE curriculum and assemblies

 Mutual respect and tolerance of those with different faiths and beliefs